PiotrFoltyniewicz/IT-Exams-INF.03-EE.09-E.14/README.md

 These are which I've done in preparation for my exam.

-This project includes only final code and queries in file kwerendy.txt This project doesn't include the task, database on which queries are working
+This project includes only final code and queries in file kwerendy.txt This project doesn't include the task or database on which queries are working